alice-ruv/board-games/README.md

 Board Games Server - Battleship & Connect 4
 ===========================================
-Board game implementation in Java for Battleship and Connect 4, designated for two players with game results tracking.<br />
+Board games implementation in Java for Battleship and Connect 4, designated for two players with game results tracking.<br />

 Server side:
 * RESTful server using Glassfish